Enver-Onur-Cogalan/MovieAppRN/README.md

 - StatusBar is styled consistently across all screens
 - Modal UX enhances user interaction without leaving screen
 - Favorites screen supports swipe-to-delete interaction

+  🔹 In the Search and Favorites screens, the search input field is visible by default instead of appearing after a button press.

+🎯 This design choice was made intentionally to improve user experience by reducing the number of taps needed to initiate a search.
+Given that these screens are meant to explore content, having immediate access to the input field was prioritized over strict adherence to the sketch.

+📌 If required, the input visibility can easily be toggled through a button interaction — however, the current solution offers a cleaner and more modern UX.

 ---